lainproliant/xeno/README.md

 ## Change Log

+### Version 3.0.0: May 4 2018
+***BACKWARDS INCOMPATIBLE CHANGE***
+- Provide injection interceptors with an alias map for the given param map.
+- This change breaks all existing injection interceptors until the new param is added.

 ### Version 2.8.0: May 3 2018
 - Allow decorated/wrapped methods to be properly injected if their `'params'` method attribute is carried forward.